-Item Description Signal Type When MP2110A-095 is installed, select the type of signal (NRZ or PAM4).
-To measure jitter, select NRZ .
+Item Description Signal Type When MP2110A-x95 is installed, select the type of signal (NRZ or PAM4).
+To measure jitter, select NRZ.
 Sampling Mode Select sampling mode from Eye, Pulse, Coherent Eye, Advanced Jitter.
 Pulse, Coherent Eye can not measure jitter.
 For the jitter graph, see Table 6.2.3-4 "Sampling Mode Setting and Graph".
-Test Pattern This is available when the MP2110A-095 is installed.
-When Signal Type is set to PAM4, select the pattern from Variable, PRBS2^7-1, PRBS2^9-1, PRBS2^11-1, PRBS2^15-1, SSPRQ.
+Test Pattern This is available when the MP2110A-x95 or MP2110A-x98 is installed.
+Select the pattern from Variable, PRBS2^7-1, PRBS2^9-1, PRBS2^11-1, PRBS2^13-1, PRBS2^15-1, SSPRQ.
 When Sampling Mode is Eye, it is set to Variable.
 Number of Samples Sets the number of samples.
 When Sampling Mode is set to Advanced Jitter , the number of samples is 8128.
 Accumulation Type Sets the accumulation method of the sampling data.
-Limit Type Select the sampling end condition from Time, Samples, Waveforms, or Pattern.
-Pattern can be selected when Sampling Mode is Pulse, Coherent Eye, or Advanced Jitter.
+Limit Type Select the sampling end condition from Time , Samples , Waveforms , or Pattern .
+Pattern can be selected when Sampling Mode is Pulse , Coherent Eye , or Advanced Jitter .
 Time Sets the sampling time.
 Samples Sets the number of samples.
 Waveforms Sets the waveforms.
 The number of samples is the product of Waveforms and Number of Samples.
-When Sampling Mode is set to Advanced Jitter , it is the number of waveform sweeps Averaging When measuring the pulse mode, set the averaging process count.
-Pattern Set the number of patterns.
+When Sampling Mode is set to Advanced Jitter , it is the number of waveform sweeps Averaging Set the averaging process count.
+This is available when one of the following conditions is met: • Sampling mode is Pulse • Sampling mode is Coherent Eye, and Test Pattern is other than Variable Pattern Set the number of patterns.
 The number of samples is automatically set by the product of the pattern length and the number of patterns.

-^{:} When MP2110A-096 is installed, Advanced Jitter is added to Sampling Mode.
+^{:} When MP2110A-x96 is installed, Advanced Jitter is added to Sampling Mode.